Priest Crafting Guide

 - Shadowreaper Anduin - Priority = MEDIUM: Shadowreaper Anduin is a solid late-game card that can clear powerful boards.
 Additionally, it can often shift the dynamic of games to allow you to go on the offensive and is crucial for decks like Mind Blast Priest.

 - Lyra the Sunshard - Priority = LOW: Lyra the Sunshard is an extremely powerful card that is crucial in Spell Priest decks.
 It has the potential for very powerful combos when combined with cards like Radiant Elemental and Shadow Visions.

 In this section, we list neutral cards that are always good to craft if you are playing Priest.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.

 - Acolyte of Pain - Priority = MEDIUM: Acolyte of Pain is a great tool to aggressively cycle cards for Combo Priest decks.
 It has great synergy with Wild Pyromancer and Spirit Lash.

 - Loot Hoarder - Priority = MEDIUM: Loot Hoarder is a cheap card draw tool used across many Priest decks.
 It has great synergy with Dead Ringer and is often played alongside it.

 - Wild Pyromancer - Priority = MEDIUM: Wild Pyromancer is a crucial card in Priest.
 When used in combination with Power Word: Shield it can create devastating board clears for your opponent.

-- Primordial Drake - Priority = MEDIUM: Primordial Drake is a solid late-game defensive card.
+- Primordial Drake - Priority = LOW: Primordial Drake is a solid late-game defensive card.
 It is one of the most flexible neutral Dragons available and is used across most Priest decks as one of the many activators for Duskbreaker.